shizunge/gantry/docs/faq.md

 Before updating a service, *Gantry* will try to obtain the image's meta data to decide whether there is a new image.
 If there is no new image, *Gantry* skips the updating.

 I found `docker manifest inspect` [failed on some registries](https://github.com/orgs/community/discussions/45779), so I use `docker buildx imagetools inspect` to obtain the image digest by default.
+Additionally, `docker buildx imagetools` can obtain the digest of multi-arch images, which could help not to run the `docker service update` CLI when there is no new images.

 You can switch back to use `docker manifest inspect` in case `docker buildx imagetools inspect` does not support some features you need.